Lab-Astek/coconut/README.md

 First, make sure you have the dependencies installed.
 You must have CMake, Bear, and a development version of Clang.

-On Fedora, you can run `sudo dnf install bear clang-devel`.
+On Fedora, you can run `sudo dnf install bear clang-devel llvm-devel`.

 Then, to build locally: